imkumar77/Predictive-Workforce-Analytics-Strategy-for-Employee-Retention/README.md

 ![{DD27EEBD-7BA0-47F9-B13C-3CD3B8047A08}](https://github.com/user-attachments/assets/19ee93f4-d1a2-49d1-8e34-e5c19ef78ce2)

--Employees who seem satisfied (rated 'Good') may still be at risk, indicating a need for deeper qualitative feedback.
+- Employees who seem satisfied (rated 'Good') may still be at risk, indicating a need for deeper qualitative feedback.

--Focus on converting “Good” to “Excellent” by providing better career development, rewards, and work-life balance.
+- Focus on converting “Good” to “Excellent” by providing better career development, rewards, and work-life balance.

--"Neutral” employees are a critical segment to target for engagement initiatives—they're the easiest to retain or lose.
+- "Neutral” employees are a critical segment to target for engagement initiatives—they're the easiest to retain or lose.

 **Correlation matrix of the dataset**